lanceman2/quickstream/README.md

-  The basic argument is that the choise of stream data type will in most cases be hard coded into the block C/C++ compiled code; so when the user chooses a different stream data type (in most cases) they are effectively choosing a different compiled block.
+  The basic argument is that the choise of stream data type will in most cases be hard coded into the block C/C++ compiled code; so when the user chooses a different stream data type (in most cases) they are effectively choosing a different compiled block code.
 Though the user is blinded to that in the GNUradio companion (and maybe in the python wrappers); at the block writers level they are different blocks.
 This happens because basic functions like sin(3), sinf(3), and sinl(3) are different functions in the standard math library, and there are many more examples.
 It does not matter that a block writter uses a C++ wrapper that make them look like the same functions, they are not in the compiled code.
 Template and/or MACRO coding does not exist in compiled code.
-So GNUradio is in this way adding a feature the highest level interface to the block where you are selecting the type of stream data for a block, but under the covers it really selecting between completely different blocks.
-Because of this their are some things that the user can't do.
+So GNUradio is in this way adding a feature to the highest level interface to the block where you are selecting the type of stream data for a block, but under the covers it really selecting between completely different block codes.
+Because of this, their are some things that the user can't do.
 Any feature is always a constraint.
   In the case of GNUradio it is tending to be constrainted to be used for software defined radio, because of this stream typing feature.
-Actually it's worst than that, GNUradio is constraining software defined radio to only be arrays of simple types transfered between modules.
+  Actually it's worst than that, GNUradio is constraining software defined radio to only be arrays of simple types transfered between modules; yes it has the generic byte array type, that can be used for non-array like data, but it's use is rare.

   quickstream does not add this stream data typing feature.
 The blocks with different stream data types are different blocks.
 This is also